-Training machine learning models can be a challenging data science tasks.
+Training machine learning models can be a challenging data science task.
 The training algorithms might not work as intended, training times can take too long, or training data can be problematic.
 Transfer learning is one of those techniques to make training easier.
 Just like humans can transfer their knowledge on one topic to a similar one, transfer learning can provide data scientists to transfer insights gained from a machine learning task into a similar one.
 By that, they can shorten machine learning model training time and rely on fewer data points.

 What is transfer learning?